-Men, here’s a quick quiz for you.
-What is the biggest cause of women giving up breastfeeding?
+Blokes, here’s a quick quiz for you.
+What’s the biggest reason women give up breastfeeding?

 a) The pain of cracked nipples?

-b) The constant demand for feeding from the baby?
+b) The constant feeding demands for the baby?

 c) Leaking breasts?

 d) Difficulty in getting the baby to ‘latch on’ and obtain adequate milk?

 The first 5 answers can all cause breastfeeding difficulty in the early days.
 But, with the right support, most women can work through and overcome these problems and feed successfully and enjoyably within a few weeks.

 Sadly, and often surprisingly for the men to whom I give the above quiz, the correct answer is ‘f’.

 This is because the biggest reason women give up is that men aren’t supportive of breastfeeding.

 In one study, the result found a huge 50% of babies were no longer exclusively breastfed by 2 months, and the biggest reason for that was lack of partner support.